div112/IEOR-221/README.md

 # Options-Pricing
+This is course material from UC Berkeley's graudate level course on Financial Engineering.

-European/American options pricing using Black Scholes Merton, Antithetic sampling, Control variate methods.
-Monte Carlo Markov chain simulation along with Options Greeks calculator.
+It comprises a European/American options pricing calculator using Black Scholes Merton, Antithetic sampling, and Control variate methods.
+Also contains a Monte Carlo Markov chain simulation along with Options Greeks calculator for European options as well as Binomial tree pricing for American options.

-Antithetic sampling and control variate are used as variance reduction methods while pricing.
+The antithetic sampling and control variate methods are used as variance reduction methods while pricing.